"There are so many types of contact lenses. How do I know what's right for me?"

 These contacts are only meant to be worn for a single day.
 You open a new pack in the morning and throw them out before you go to bed at night.

 These contacts have a longer wear period of one to two weeks, depending on the brand.
-They’re reusable and you store them in fresh solution each night.
+They’re reusable and you store them in a lens case with fresh solution each night.

 These contacts have an even longer wear period of one month.
-They’re also reusable and you store them in fresh solution each night.
+Like weekly disposables, they’re reusable and you store them in fresh solution each night.

-Here are a few things to consider when deciding which type is right for you:
+Here are a few things to consider when deciding which type — dailies, weeklies, or monthlies — is right for you:

 Because you wear a new set of daily contacts every day versus a new set every two or four weeks, daily contacts typically cost the most, followed by weeklies and then monthlies.